Exhibits & ProgramsProton Preschool under the arches at Pacific Science Center.

-Proton Preschool is a new, STEM-based school year program of Pacific Science Center, held under the arches in downtown Seattle.
+Proton Preschool is a STEM-based school year program of Pacific Science Center, held right under the arches in downtown Seattle.
 The program is play-based and for children ages 3 to 5.
 At Proton Preschool, science is used as the ideal catalyst for discovery and stimulation.
-Weekly themes and daily activities are designed to meet the developmental needs of early learners, while inspiring curiosity, cultivating a love for learning, and teaching basic science concepts - all while utilizing the incredible resources that Pacific Science Center has to offer.
+Weekly themes and daily activities are designed to meet the developmental needs of early learners, while inspiring curiosity, cultivating a love for learning, and teaching basic science concepts – all while utilizing the incredible resources that Pacific Science Center has to offer.

 Please note: To enroll, your child must be at least 3 years old and toilet-trained by the first day of school.

 Maximum class size for Proton Preschool is 14 students, with two educators in the class.

 Preschool Session Times

 The first full school year session of Proton Preschool begins September 14, 2015 and runs through June 10, 2016.